Skip to main content

 Farm workers and their families are particularly vulnerable to toxic agrichemical exposure, and are often directly exposed to high doses of toxic pesticides through inhalation while spraying different chemicals on crops.
 Personal protective equipment is not always provided by employers, making matters worse.

-In 2002, EPA made a number of changes to the required safety measures for those applying the pesticide, which included:
+In 2002, the EPA made a number of changes to the required safety measures for those applying the pesticide, which included:

 • Use of buffer zones to protect water quality, fish and wildlife